fragskye/depth-pixelator-addon/README.md

 # Depth Pixelator

-Depth Pixelator is a proof-of-concept addon for Godot 4.4+ which adds a compositor effect that can progressively pixelate the screen based on scene depth.
+Depth Pixelator is a proof-of-concept addon for Godot 4.3 to 4.6 which adds a compositor effect that can progressively pixelate the screen based on scene depth.
 For example, big pixels on close geometry and small pixels on far geometry.

 ![cover](.github/assets/preview.png)